 Monitoring should be set according to the business risks each AR poses.
-If you have a particular AR that produces a higher level of business compared to others, then it may be appropriate to devote more monitoring resources to them.
-However, volume is not the only relevant factor - the risks associated with the products sold and the track record of the AR should also be considered.
+If you have a particular AR that produces a higher level of business compared to others, then it would be appropriate to devote more monitoring resources to them.
+The reverse is also to be considered and should also depend on the risks associated with the products sold.